 START ON YOUR FOREHAND

 It’s easiest to start on your forehand (face to the wave).
 Paddle into the wave, board aiming for the beach (don’t forget those extra paddle strokes!), but eyes looking down the line, this is super important.
 Then pop up.
 As you take the drop, look across the green face, bend your knees and compress.
-Put your weight over your toes and move your arms and upper torso round so that you’re leading with your shoulder and facing the wave.
+Put your weight over your toes and move your arms and upper torso around so that you’re leading with your shoulder and facing the wave.

 SPEED IS GOOD